iqbalabd/iqbalabd.github.io/README.md

-# iqbalabd.github.io
+# The Fortunate

-Iqbal's static blog site
+Notes so I remember what I needed to do to setup my personal blog site using Pelican and GitHub Pages.

 First, read [this](https://a-slide.github.io/blog/github-pelican) as a primer on how to use Pelican with GitHub Pages